 - If you're feeling adventurous and want to dive into the Bitcoin trading deep end, check out the Liquid Network.

-Editor's Note (March 14, 2020): This article was corrected to more accurately reflect statements from sources and to remove information that could not be verified for its veracity.
+Editor's Note (April 7, 2020): This article was corrected to more accurately reflect statements from sources.